-Where the applicable Final Terms specify that Condition 5.10 applies, if at any time a Capital Event or a Tax Event occurs, the Bank may, subject to obtaining the prior written consent of the FSA, either substitute all, but not some only, of the relevant Subordinated Notes for, or vary the terms of the relevant Subordinated Notes, as the case may be, so that they remain or, as appropriate, become, Qualifying Securities (as defined in Condition 5.10) as further provided in Condition 5.10.
-The terms and conditions of such substituted or varied Subordinated Notes may have terms and conditions that contain one or more provisions that are substantially different from the terms and conditions of the original Subordinated Notes, provided that the relevant Subordinated Notes remain or, as appropriate, become, Qualifying Securities in accordance with the Terms and Conditions of the Notes.
-While the Bank cannot make changes to the terms of Subordinated Notes that, in its reasonable opinion, are materially less favourable to the holders of the relevant Subordinated Notes as a class, no assurance can be given as to whether any of these changes will negatively affect any Noteholder.
-In addition, the tax and stamp duty consequences of holding or disposing of such substituted or varied Subordinated Notes could be different for some categories of Noteholders from the tax and stamp duty consequences for them of holding or disposing of the Subordinated Notes prior to such substitution or variation.
+Where the applicable Final Terms specify that Condition 5.10 (in the case of Subordinated Notes) or Condition 5.10A (in the case of Senior Preferred Notes and Senior Non-Preferred Notes) applies, if at any time a Capital Event (in the case of Subordinated Notes, in respect of which Condition 5.3 is specified as being applicable in the applicable Final Terms), an MREL Disqualification Event (in the case of Senior Preferred Notes and Senior Non-Preferred Notes, in respect of which Condition 5.3A is specified as being applicable in the applicable Final Terms) or a Tax Event (in any case) occurs, or in order to ensure the effectiveness and enforceability of Condition 17, the Bank may, subject to obtaining the prior written consent of the Relevant Regulator (if such consent is required), but without the requirement for the consent or approval of the Noteholders, either substitute all, but not some only, of the relevant Notes for, or vary the terms of the relevant Notes, as the case may be, so that they remain or, as appropriate, become, in the case of Subordinated Notes, Subordinated Qualifying Securities (as defined in Condition 5.10), in the case of Senior Non-Preferred Notes, Senior Non-Preferred Qualifying Securities (as defined in Condition 5.10A) or, in the case of Senior Preferred Notes, Senior Preferred Qualifying Securities (as defined in Condition 5.10A), as the case may be, as further provided in Condition 5.10 and Condition 5.10A (as applicable).
+The terms and conditions of such substituted or varied Senior Preferred Notes, Senior Non-Preferred Notes or Subordinated Notes, as the case may be, may contain one or more provisions that are substantially different from the terms and conditions of the original Senior Preferred Notes, Senior Non-Preferred Notes or Subordinated Notes, as the case may be, provided that the relevant Senior Preferred Notes, the relevant Senior Non-Preferred Notes or the relevant Subordinated Notes remain or, as appropriate, become, in the case of Senior Preferred Notes, Senior Preferred Qualifying Securities, in the case of Senior Non-Preferred Notes, Senior Non-Preferred Qualifying Securities or, in the case of Subordinated Notes, Qualifying Securities, as the case may be, in accordance with the Terms and Conditions of the Notes.
+While the Bank cannot make changes to the terms of the Notes that, in its reasonable opinion, are materially less favourable to the holders of the relevant Senior Preferred Notes, Senior Non-Preferred Notes or Subordinated Notes, as the case may be, as a class, no assurance can be given as to whether any of these changes will negatively affect any Noteholder.
+In addition, the tax and stamp duty consequences of holding or disposing of such substituted or varied Senior Preferred Notes, Senior Non-Preferred Notes or Subordinated Notes, as the case may be, could be different for some categories of Noteholders from the tax and stamp duty consequences for them of holding or disposing of the Senior Preferred Notes, Senior Non-Preferred Notes or Subordinated Notes, as the case may be, prior to such substitution or variation.